lverweijen/littletree/README.md

 └─ Europe
 ```

+If [Pillow](https://pypi.org/project/pillow/) and [graphviz](https://graphviz.org/) are installed,
-And it creates the following image:
+it will also display the following image:

 ![world](world.png)